man who feels pain in front of the leg of cruralgia type

 Cruralgia from A to Z: How to relieve yourself naturally?

-You have (chronic) pain which radiates into the leg, and which sometimes prevents you from sleeping.
-You were told that it might be a sciatica, but your pain is not necessarily behind the thigh.
-This is because your symptoms may reside near the groin, on the front or upper thigh (like a burning effect), or towards the inside of the knee.
+You have pain that radiates down your leg, and which sometimes prevents you from sleeping.
+You were told that it might be a sciatica, but your pain is not necessarily located behind the thigh.

 What if it was cruralgia?
-Maybe you think your crural nerve is "stuck"?
+Maybe you think that your crural nerve is "stuck"?
 This condition, often confused with sciatica (but less common) involves different structures, and therefore needs to be treated differently.

 What is cruralgia?

-Impossible to tell you about cruralgia without taking a basic anatomy course. crural nerve, does that remind you of something?
+Impossible to tell you about cruralgia without taking a basic anatomy course. crural nerve, does that remind you of something ?

-Also called the femoral nerve, it is made up of nerve fibers from the 2nd, 3rd, and 4th vertebrae lumbar (L2, L3, L4).
 This nerve is sensory-motor.
-In other words, it allows the contraction of certain muscles such as the hip flexors or knee extensors (motor aspect), as well as providing sensation to the front and inside of the leg (sensory aspect).
+In other words, it allows the contraction of certain muscles such as the hip flexors or knee extensors (motor aspect), as well as providing sensation to the front and inner side of the leg (sensory aspect).

 The term cruralgia can be separated into “crural” and “algia”.
 Thus, cruralgia refers to pain in the region of the crural (or femoral) nerve.
-No, the crural nerve does not get “stuck”.
-It is a myth, like that of the displaced vertebra.

 Cruralgia mainly affects adults over the age of 50.
 It is a very general term, and does not take into consideration the potential causes as to why the crural nerve was irritated in the first place.